The failure mode

 await expect(tooltip).toHaveAttribute('aria-hidden', 'true');

 One commit touched 11 files: +123 lines, -88 lines.
-Every CSS class assertion was replaced with a semantic equivalent.
-Three components gained ARIA attributes they should have had from the start.
-Zero interaction tests now depend on Tailwind class names.
+Every CSS class assertion got swapped for a semantic equivalent, three components gained ARIA attributes they should have had from the start, and zero interaction tests now lean on Tailwind class names.

-The tests are more stable because they assert behavior, not styling.
-They are also better accessibility tests by accident: if aria-pressed ever gets removed from ThemeToggle, the interaction test catches it before a screen reader user does.
+The tests are steadier now because they assert behavior instead of styling, and they turned into better accessibility tests almost by accident: if aria-pressed ever gets dropped from ThemeToggle, the interaction test catches it before a screen reader user does.

-Tests should verify the contract between a component and its users.
-CSS classes are not part of that contract.
-ARIA attributes are.
+A test should verify the contract between a component and its users, and a CSS class is never part of that contract; an ARIA attribute is.